ITDependsQ42022/Hey-Blue/README.md

 <a name="references"></a>
 ## [References](Templates)
-We have maintained templates for C4, Draw.io Stencils as a common references for usage
+We have maintained templates for
+  * C4,
+  * Draw.io Stencils
+  * MADR3.0 template